 In this episode, we shall talk all about protein.
 What does protein do?
 How much protein do you need?
 Are protein powders safe?
 How can you get enough protein from food, especially if you are a vegetarian?
-We will cover all of these questions, and more.
+We cover all of these questions, and more.

 Also, if you haven’t noticed already, we have completely revamped the Workday Physique brand! 💪🤩